 Having A Certificate Will Help

-It's generally better to do a diploma (one year to complete) or degree program (two years) to become a clinical medical assistant.
+It's generally better to do a diploma or degree program to become a clinical medical assistant than try to receive on-the-job training.
 You’ll have a definite learning plan and come away feeling confident in your abilities.
+Trade school programs can be completed in as few as 10 months.

 The American Association of Medical Assistants (AAMA) offers the credential of Certified Medical Assistant (CMA).
 American Medical Technologists (AMT) gives the credential of Registered Medical Assistant (RMA).
 You also have the option of Certified Clinical Medical Assistant (CCMA) from the National Healthcareer Association (NHA).